piyushahuja/sanger-fce-provisioning/README.md

 After this, copy the following into your deploy.tf file:

-- the id of the  volume (persistent storage) to be attached from your openstack dashboard to your terraform file and the na
+- the id of the volume (persistent storage) to be attached from your openstack dashboard to your terraform file
 - the key pair name